dmcgillen/lein-dynamodb-local/README.md

 #### :db-path

 Set the path that DynamoDB Local will write its database file to (defaults to the current directory).
+If a relative path is used, it will be relative to the current directory.

 Note: This should not be used in conjunction with the `:in-memory?` parameter.
 If it is, `:db-path` will be ignored.